Rebellion in the Raj – The Vellore Mutiny of 1806

 In May 1806, twenty-nine sepoys protested against the new rules.
 They were sent to Fort Saint George in Madras for a court-martial.
 Two sepoys, Anantaram, a Hindu, & Sheik Abdul Rahman, a Muslim, were flogged brutally (the court sentenced them to nine hundred lashes), & finally dismissed from service.

 The protests disturbed the British.
 Sir John Craddock tried to rescind the new rules & wrote to Lord William Bentinck.
-Though Bentinck was displeased that these changes (which he realized touched were a sensitive subject) were not brought to his attention earlier, he finally decided to let the rules stand.
+Though Bentinck was displeased that these changes (which he realized touched a sensitive subject) were not brought to his attention earlier, he finally decided to let the rules stand.
 Both Craddock & Bentinck had their own problems with the British civil government in Madras & the Board of Directors of the East India Company, & did not want to risk appearing weak.

 After the Mutiny, & the immediate knee-jerk reaction of executions & arrests, the British tried to investigate the causes.
 An initial inquiry threw the blame almost entirely on Tipu Sultan’s sons, especially, Muiz-ud-Din, for instigating the revolt.